microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-create-event-in-shared-delegated-calendar.md

 Because Alex kept the default to have Outlook direct all meeting requests and responses to only delegates, Alex does not receive Christie's response from step 4.
 He can however get the response through the [event](/graph/api/resources/event?view=graph-rest-1.0) in his primary calendar.

-Signed in as Alex, get the [event](/graph/api/resources/event?view=graph-rest-1.0) that Adele created in step 2 and get responses from the **attendees** property:
+Signed in as Alex, get the [event](/graph/api/resources/event?view=graph-rest-1.0) that Adele created in step 2 and get responses from the **attendees** property.

+**Microsoft Graph permissions**

+Use the least privileged delegated permission, `Calendars.Read`.
+For more information, see [calendar permissions](permissions-reference.md#calendars-permissions).

 # [HTTP](#tab/http)